 There is so much to love about bodyweight exercises - They can be done anywhere, require no equipment, and it's an effective way for beginners to build body strength and practice proper form before adding weights.
-But probably the best thing about them is that they can be performed when you don't have access to the gym - which a lot of us currently don't!
+But probably the best thing about them is that they can be performed when you don't have access to the gym - Or you just don't feel like going!

 Some might think bodyweight workouts aren't challenging enough, the exercises are just too easy.
 They can become easier as your body gets adjusted to the movements, but they are still very effective at burning fat and building muscle.
 In fact, The American College of Sports Medicine's Health and Fitness Journal published a study that found that high intensity bodyweight circuits are an efficient way to decrease fat and boost muscular fitness.